bclemenzi/sans-server-plugin/README.md

 --------
  * build-properties
   * Converts the required build.properties into our runtime properties file used by our Lambda functions
- * deploy-lambda-gateway
+ * deploy-lambda
   * Creates our S3 bucket for hosting your SansServer-based application
   * Creates a deployment folder used to store the deployed versions of our Lambda functions.
 The default is set to:  "deploy".
 Deployment JARs are removed from this directory once the functions have been created/updated in AWS.
   * Creates a bucket policy statement that allows s3:GetObject on "arn:aws:s3:::<bucket_name>/*"
- * deploy-webapp :: COMING SOON
+ * deploy-webapp
   * Creates our S3 bucket for hosting your SansServer-based application
   * Configures the bucket for Static Website Hosting setting the Index Doc to "index.html" and the Error Doc to "error.html"
   * Creates a bucket policy statement that allows s3:GetObject on "arn:aws:s3:::<bucket_name>/*"
-  * Uploads the contents of the project's src/main/webapp folder to your S3 bucket.
+  * Uploads the contents of the project's src/main/webapp folder to your configured S3 bucket.

 SansServer-Plugin Requirements
 --------